What osha 29 cfr 1910 135: What Is Osha 29 Cfr 1910 135

 Manufacturing, Warehousing, Utilities, Oil & Gas — If a Falling Object Can Reach Your Head, OSHA 1910.135 Applies

-Reviewed by the WC Safety Editorial Team — independent safety specialists.
+Reviewed by the WC Safety Editorial — independent safety specialists.
 Last updated: May 2026.

 OSHA 29 CFR 1910.135 — Quick Reference